FeNO in Practice

 • identify eosinophilic airway inflammation

-• decide when inhaled corticosteroids are appropriate
+• determine when inhaled corticosteroids are appropriate

 • monitor asthma control over time

-• reduce unnecessary steroid prescribing
+• avoid unnecessary steroid prescribing

-• support NG245 diagnostic requirements
+• support NG245 diagnostic recommendations

 FeNO in Secondary Care

-• track treatment outcomes during follow up
+• monitor treatment outcomes during follow-up appointments

 FeNO vs Spirometry

-In practice
+In practice:

 FeNO vs Eosinophils

-In summary
+In summary:

-• Eosinophils = systemic inflammation (blood sample required)
+• Eosinophils = systemic inflammation (blood test)